jackdroach/cse-174/README.md

 ## CSE 174
-Coursework for CSE-174 at Miami University.
+Coursework for CSE 174 at Miami University.

 ### Description
 For more information about this course click [here](https://www.miamioh.edu/cec/academics/departments/cse/academics/course-descriptions/cse-174/index.html).